AlexLabram/CreativeWriting/wb/Witherworld.md

   - "A person is smart.
 People are dumb, panicky dangerous animals and you know it." - best line ever
 - The breaches are reminiscent of [Primeval](https://m.imdb.com/title/tt0808096/), a TV show about Suddenly Dinosaurs.
 - I need to be careful *not* to take too much influence from Artemis Fowl.
 'Tis a silly series.
+- The sense that all the crazy has been trapped behind thin walls is reminiscent of the [Nasuverse](https://typemoon.fandom.com/wiki/Nasuverse)'s [Reverse Side of the World](https://typemoon.fandom.com/wiki/Reverse_Side_of_the_World) where the Age of Man never kicked off and the Age of Gods still holds sway.

 ## Reference material